aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/231-map() & filter() functions.md

 * Can you observe the disadvantage of map here?
-While using map() function, if you have input of 10 elements in the iterable, the output will also consist of 10 elements.
+While using the map() function, if you have an input of 10 elements in the iterable, the output will also consist of 10 elements.
 So we cannot filter out the elements in map().
 * Here filter() function comes into picture.

 ## filter() function

-* The filter() is an in-built function in Python which works similar to map() function
+* The filter() is an in-built function in Python that works similar to the map() function
-* It takes two parameters, first is a function and the second is an iterable
+* It takes two parameters; the first is a function, and the second is an iterable
 * The function tests each element in the iterable to be true or not
-* If the function returns true for a particular element, the filter() function selects that element, else it skips that element.
+* If the function returns true for a particular element, the filter() function selects that element.
+Else it skips that element.

 ### Syntax